 Participants of the circular economy cluster program are working together to improve the reuse and availability of building materials and building components.

-One of the first measures is developing the concept and operating model for a platform ecosystem of material flows using the Vattuniemi pilot site.
+One of the first measures was developing the concept and operating model for a platform ecosystem of material flows using the Vattuniemi pilot site.
 The pilot project will look at how circular construction economy is affected by anticipation of the demolition surveys and then make use of the learnings to develop a platform ecosystem of material flows aimed at directing both demolition companies as well as the re-users of rescued materials towards more circular construction.